 Super-resolution fluorescence microscopy has revolutionized biological imaging.
 However, resolution improvement is only one side of the story.
 Equally important is structural preservation of the sample.
 We are combining fast-freezing techniques (vitrification) with the concept of super-resolution imaging to achieve both.

 Super-resolution fluorescence microscopy under cryo-conditions (super-resolution cryo-FM) is a new field of microscopy that is aiming to combine super-resolution concepts with the benefits of cryo-immobilized samples.
 Structural preservation of the sample is critical for imaging with high resolution to prevent artefacts and misinterpretation of the data.
-Making use of the near-native state of the sample when immobilized by fast freezing methods leads to two major application areas of super-resolution cryo-FM:
+Super-resolution cryo-FM has two main application fields:

 1) Provide an alternative to conventional (ambient temperature) super-resolution FM methods, where currently the common practice for immobilization is chemical fixation.

-2) Bridge the resolution gap in cryo-CLEM (correlative light and electron cryo-microscopy) to take full advantage of the complementary features of both imaging modalities.
+2) Bridge the resolution gap in correlative light and electron cryo-microscopy (cryo-CLEM) to take full advantage of the complementary features of both imaging modalities.

-The key for super-resolution imaging in general is photo-switching of the fluorophores.
-As this is only poorly studied and understood under cryo-conditions, one of our major aims is to gain a deeper insight into the photo-physical mechanisms in different molecules at a temperature range suitable for amorphous ice (devitrification point of water: -135°C).
+Cryo-single-molecule photo-physics: The key for super-resolution imaging in general is photo-switching of the fluorophores.
+As this is only poorly studied and understood under cryo-conditions, one of our major aims is to gain a deeper insight into the photo-physical mechanisms of different molecules at a temperature suitable for vitreous biological specimens (devitrification point of water: -135°C).

-We are focusing on developing new techniques and methodology in the area of super-resolution cryo-FM with a particular interest on super-resolution cryo-CLEM (imaging the same sample with super-resolution cryo-FM and subsequent cryo-EM).
-Minimizing the resolution gap in cryo-CLEM is opening up a broad spectrum of applications in the field of structural biology.
+Development of new cryogenic optical imaging systems: We are developing new techniques and methodology with a focus on ultra-high stability systems for single-molecule investigations and super-resolution cryo-FM with a particular interest on super-resolution cryo-CLEM.
+Minimizing the resolution gap in cryo-CLEM is opening up a broad spectrum of applications in the field of structural cell biology.

 Microscope setup on optical bench.
 IMAGE: R. Kaufmann.